 **Here for the resources only and not my story?
 Skip down to the downloads now.**

 For me though, growing up in the church, I always celebrated Easter and Resurrection Sunday (the name fluctuated back and forth).
 However, it always paled in comparison to how we celebrated Christmas.
-It seems to me, that more homes focus on infusing Christ into Christmas than they do into His death and glorious resurrection.
-This isn’t an either/ or for me.
+It seems to me, that more homes near me focus on infusing Christ into Christmas than they do on His death and glorious resurrection.
+This isn’t an either/or for me.
 However, while there are so many fun traditions that come with this time of year (YES, my girls are both getting easter baskets, going on Egg hunts, etc), I really wanted to do something similar to what I did for Christmas.
 I wanted them not to just get caught up with the fun, but know that this fun (and very busy) time of year is all because of THE excellent gift we were given at the cross.

 While I’ve designed this for my girls, I’d be lying if I didn’t say being intentionally focused on them didn’t help me.
 These are short and sweet little moments that you can extend or leave as is.
 So if you, like so many of my friends, are deeply engaged in church life and this season seems to busily blow by, consider posting these for yourself.
 Or, if you’ve found yourself a bit distanced from church and your faith, or the faith you’d like to know more about, consider these too.